zoglam/text_trasformer_bot/README.md

 # text_trasformer_bot
-Сan collect text into any variations forms
+Changes the direction of the text

 Install requirements from file
 ```bash